gregsensem/toy_visual_odometry/README.md

-# toy_visual_odometry
+# Visual_odometry
 This is a toy visual odometry built for practice purpose.
-It referred to Avi Sign and GaoXiang's visual odometry code.
+It refers to the slam design of GaoXiang's SLAM book and ORB SLAM, OpenVSLAM.